-Restaurants in Bakewell
+Restaurants and pubs in and around Bakewell

 Coffee Shops and Tea Rooms in Bakewell